 STILL.
 That’s big.
 Tremendous even.
 I’ve sat in front of my in-laws’ 60″ behemoth and almost got nauseous.
 (They left the default high-color motion settings on, so it looked like Sheldon and Howard were about to pop out onto the coffee table.)

 I’m gunning for 65″.
 If I’m going to give a little on the audio side of things, I could use the savings to ensure the picture quality is top-notch.
 Again, my research has been online and bolstered by lovely YouTube reviews.

-Apparently, OLED is really good.
+OLED is good.
 But it’s also really expensive.
 You’ll drop over two grand easy on a quality OLED by LG or Samsung.
-There is an alternative set from Vizio (the Costco/Sam’s Club stalwart) called “Quantum” that comes really close to OLED quality, but for a lot less dough.
+There is an alternative set from Vizio (the Costco/Sam’s Club stalwart) called “Quantum” that comes close to OLED quality, but for a lot less dough.
 How much less?
-Not a lot a lot less.
+Not a lot less.
 It still costs $1,800 last I checked.

 Total setback to the Cubert Family wallet? $300 + $1,800, or $2,100.
 That assumes free shipping.
 GULP.